 Turning it around you find the expected HDMI and a coaxial/digital output.
 This can be used to send audio to an amplifier or such — should you not use the HDMI cable to transmit both the video and audio.
 1080p high-rez video, with 3D capabilities are part of the mix, as are the Blu-ray HD audio formats (DOlby TrueHD and DTS-HD and of course Dolby Digital).
 The same audio features are available in the blu ray player discussed in the Sony UBP x1000es review.
-But those looking to use the audio output will need to get the appropriate cable — I’d expect that most folks wouldn’t have one lying around (but a quick trip to Walmart or Radio Shack will take care of that).
+But those looking to use the audio output of the Toshiba player will need to get the appropriate cable — I’d expect that most folks wouldn’t have one lying around (but a quick trip to Walmart or Radio Shack will take care of that).

 An Ethernet port completes the back panel — you can forget about using this wired connection to connect online if you want, since there’s Wi-Fi built in.
 Meanwhile the full size remote control provides all the needed control over the BDX5300 — there’s no need to press any of the few controls on its front.

 Setup is straightforward and simple — you can be done within a half hour, tops.
-Obviously you run a HDMI cable from the BDX5300 to the HDTV (if it’s not 3D capable, you won’t be seeing 3D), and setting up the Wi-Fi.
-If you connect via the Ethernet port, all gets done automatically — otherwise you’ll have to tell the BDX5300 such things as the network’s name and password.
-As is always the case, I find that a wired connection provides the most stable and consistent transfer of data — but plenty use wireless so who am I to argue?
+Obviously, you run a HDMI cable from the BDX5300 to the HDTV (if it’s not 3D capable, you won’t be seeing 3D), and setting up the Wi-Fi.
+If you connect via the Ethernet port, all gets done automatically — otherwise, you’ll have to tell the BDX5300 such things as the network’s name and password.
+As is always the case, I find that a wired connection provides the most stable and consistent transfer of data — but plenty use wireless, so who am I to argue?
 To be fair, I didn’t find any issues using the built-in Wi-Fi when streaming films from Netflix and Hulu Plus.
 Now, if you are a gamer and would like to access 4K Ultra HD blu ray, find out more in the Xbox One S review.

 Bottom line: A retail of $139 that translates into a street of around $106 makes the Toshiba BDX5300 3D Blu-ray Player With Built-in Wi-Fi a good choice financially.
 But even better is the quality results the BDX5300 provides when playing Blu-ray discs.
-Add the 3D, Wi-Fi and Internet capabilities that are built in, and it’s hard to argue against the BDX5300 as being the first high-definition video source player to grace your home.
+Add the 3D, Wi-Fi and Internet capabilities built in, and it’s hard to argue against the BDX5300 as the first high-definition video source player to grace your home.
 But, if you need something on the go, you’ll want to check out a portable DVD player instead.

 Also why not check out: